-Before I get to telling you about a very good night I had recently at The Old Bicycle Shop, Cambridge, here’s a confession of a wannabe Vegan: I really, really like eggs.
+Before I get to telling you about a very good night I had recently at The Old Bicycle Shop, Cambridge, here’s a confession upfront: I’m not a vegan.
+I’m just another wannabe Vegan.
+Why?
+Because I really, really like eggs.

 Unlike a lot of veggies turning vegan, I can completely imagine a life without dairy.
 I don’t really love cheese, it makes me feel crummy.
 I prefer soya yoghurt to dairy.
 Coconut ice cream is yum.
 But eggs?
 They make my world complete.

 But even if I buy the nicest, freest-range eggs out there – what about all the male chicks that get killed in the process?
 And how do we really know what the farming conditions are when we buy eggs from the supermarket?
 I came to the conclusion last week that I need to find some local eggs so that I can be safe in the knowledge that the hens are treated humanely and are happy.

 Then last Monday morning as I was getting in my car, a neighbour I barely know literally ran across the street to ask where my shoes were from.
 And then a lightbulb went off in my head – she has hens in her backyard!
 DING DING DING.
 So I asked if I could buy some eggs off her and she said she’d charge me a whole pound…

 So I’m not going vegan (yet).
 I’m compromising.
 I’m going to eat happy hen eggs and I’ll likely still eat cheese from time to time.
 But I’m certainly becoming more conscious about my consumption and use of animal products, and thus I was DELIGHTED to win tickets to the Old Bicycle Shop’s Vegan Supper on Sunday night.